-If the M-ACTION data validates, NPAC SMS issues M-SET to the subscriptionVersionNPAC.
-The subscriptionVersionStatus is updated to “sending,” the subscriptionBroadcastTimeStamp and subscriptionModifiedTimeStamp are set, and any other modified attributes are updated.
+If the M-ACTION data validates, NPAC SMS updates the subscriptionVersionStatus to “sending,” the subscriptionBroadcastTimeStamp and subscriptionModifiedTimeStamp are set, and any other modified attributes are updated.

-NPAC SMS issues M-SET response indicating success or failure.

 NPAC SMS replies to the M-ACTION with success or failure and reasons for failure to the service provider SOA.
 If the action fails, no modifications are applied and processing stops.
 Failure reasons include accessDenied (not the current service provider) and invalidArgumentValue (validation problems).

 NPAC SMS issues M-SET to all Local SMSs for the updated attributes, that are accepting downloads for the NPA-NXX of the subscriptionVersion.
 If the update involves multiple subscription version objects, a scoped and filtered request will be sent.